G protein-coupled receptor (GPCR)

 Helps researchers better understand how specific GIPR isoforms function in different pathways or diseases.

-Fast and Easy Screening
+Fast and Easy Compound Screening

-Ideal for testing drugs or compounds that target GPCR receptors.
+Compatible with both high-throughput and common assay formats, making them ideal for testing drugs or compounds that target GPCR receptors.